Melissa Cardinal Classic

 Hi, I'm Lylliam!
 (She/Her)

-I debated LD for 2 years and then switched to Policy CX Debate for my last two years.
-I competed in UIL, TFA, NSDA, and TOC tournaments and have qualified to TFA state, placed at UIL state, and have won a district championship in CX debate.
-I have also have competed in Persuasive Extemporaneous speaking for all of my high school career and have won various accolades.
+I debated LD for 2 years and then switched to Policy CX Debate for my last two years of high school.
+I competed in UIL, TFA, NSDA, and TOC tournaments and have qualified to TFA state, placed (3rd) at UIL state (4A CX), and have won a district championship in CX debate.
+I also competed in Extemporaneous speaking for all of my high school career and qualified to regionals several times.

 GENERAL STUFF

 Be courteous and don't steal prep, or use the internet when you're not allowed to, or clip.
-Don't compete dirty.
+Just don't compete dirty.

 Do not read anything anti-immigration in front of me under any circumstance please and thank you.
 The same goes for anything racist, homophobic, transphobic, anti-semitic, islamophobic etc. Use common sense, don't be hateful, and be good people.